It has benefits for the body, such as helping it maintain a healthy bowel and possibly addressing the biological causes of psychological problems.

 You can increase the side effects of certain medications or supplements:

-Certain medications, such as diabetes medications and weight-loss supplements, known as starch blockers, probably interact negatively with the consumption of resistant starch.
+Certain medications, such as diabetes and weight-loss supplements, known as starch blockers, probably interact negatively with resistant starch consumption.

-The consumption of large amounts of amylose in combination with any of these can increase side effects, such as abdominal pain, diarrhea, flatulence and other gastrointestinal problems.
+The consumption of large amounts of amylose combined with any of these can increase side effects, such as abdominal pain, diarrhea, flatulence, and other gastrointestinal problems.

 Probably not recommended for patients with cystic fibrosis:

-Closely related is the fact that patients with cystic fibrosis probably do not benefit from the high levels of resistant starch in their diets.
+Closely related is that patients with cystic fibrosis probably do not benefit from the high levels of resistant starch in their diets.

-Patients with cystic fibrosis have the well-documented deficiencies of digestive enzymes, including those that ferment starch, which often cause heartburn and other gastrointestinal complications.
+Patients with cystic fibrosis have well-documented deficiencies of digestive enzymes, including those that ferment starch, which often causes heartburn and other gastrointestinal complications.

-People with cystic fibrosis have a risk of bacterial overgrowth of the small intestine about three times higher than people who do not have the disease.
+People with cystic fibrosis’s risk bacterial overgrowth of the small intestine is about three times higher than people who do not have the disease.

 It is not recommended for people with mold exposure:

-People who have been exposed to mold or other fungal toxins have a higher level of the enzyme metalloproteinase 9, a zinc-dependent enzyme that can cause damage if it occurs too high in the body.
+People exposed to mold or other fungal toxins have a higher level of the enzyme metalloproteinase 9, a zinc-dependent enzyme that can cause damage if it occurs too high in the body.

-Some sources suggest that following a diet without amylose is a way to reduce the levels of the enzyme metalloproteinase 9, so if you have been exposed to mold or toxins, it is advisable to consult with your doctor about dietary practices that will improve or worsen your condition .
+Some sources suggest that following a diet without amylose is a way to reduce the enzyme metalloproteinase 9, so if you have been exposed to mold or toxins, it is advisable to consult with your doctor about dietary practices that will improve or worsen your condition.